Ketan835985/Open-to-Intern/readme.md

 The server should return a response with the college details and the list of interns who have applied for internships at that college.

-### Testing

-To test the APIs, create a new collection in Postman called "Project 2 Internship."
-Each API should have a new request within this collection, and the requests should be appropriately named, such as "Create college" or "Get college details."
-Ensure that each member of the team has their tests in a running state.

 For additional information about project requirements, refer to the provided sources: